Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 In this blog, I will share my thoughts and findings on all sorts of software development topics, from patterns to best practices, through technologies and frameworks, but most of the time with abstraction as an underlying thread.

 My next post, I promise, will shift from this very high, philosophical level, to the much lower and more concrete level of C#.
 More precisely, what abstraction levels are built into C# and how to take advantage of them.

+Maybe that Van Vogt's message - as opposed to being interpreted as saying abstractions are bad - should simply help us illuminate how much they are present in our daily lives, how much we rely on them for even the smallest things we do, yet keeping in mind that reality is vastly richer and endless.

 In the meantime, go on, contemplate the numerous abstractions that surround us and, next time someone asks you where to sit, simply reply *the black chair*.